Frequently Asked Questions

 1 - How can I get a visa to travel to Nepal?

 You will need a valid visa to travel to Nepal.
-You can get a “VISA” to Nepal through the embassy or other diplomatic mission to your country.
+You can get a “VISA” to Nepal through the embassy or other diplomatic missions in your country.
 You can also get a visa at the entry points to Nepal or at the airport.
 Please make sure that the passport is valid till the expedition ends.
 You will also be responsible for any kind of visa requirements.
-And also, do not forget to carry some passport size photos with you while traveling to Nepal.
+And also, do not forget to carry some passport-size photos with you while traveling to Nepal.

-2 - Do I need to apply for my own climbing permits?
+2 - Do I need to apply for my climbing permits?

 No. All the permits will be arranged by the Seven Summit Treks team after validating a climber’s attempt to climb a definite peak or a route.

-3 - Will I need to arrange my own insurance?
+3 - Will I need to arrange my insurance?

-Yes, insurance is absolutely necessary for all our expeditions and trekking.
+Yes, insurance is necessary for all our expeditions and trekking.
 You are responsible for getting the proper insurance for the trip.
 Please make sure your policy covers medical as well as rescue evacuation costs.
-You can find more details about insurance in the “Terms & Condition” section and in the “Travel Insurance” section as well.
+You can find more details about insurance in the “Terms & Conditions” section and the “Travel Insurance” section as well.

 4 - How much does it cost for guiding services?

 After you submit an inquiry through email, we will work closely with you to understand the objective and provide you with an estimated cost for the service you require.
-There are other advertised pre-planned trips that already have associated cost details, after communicating we can adjust this cost on the basis of a final number of the team members.
+Other advertised pre-planned trips already have associated cost details, after communicating we can adjust this cost based on the final number of team members.

-5 - What fitness level is required for climbing?
+6 - What fitness level is required for climbing Everest?

-Climbing requires certain preparation.
+Climbing Everest requires certain preparation.
 Due to the nature of the landscapes within high-altitude environments, you need relevant experience, a high level of physical fitness, technical skills, and mental grit.
+You should also focus on training at high altitudes, if possible, to get used to the thin air and cold temperatures you will encounter on the mountain.

 All accommodations are included throughout the trip.
 Before you reach a base camp, you will be staying in a hotel in a city like Kathmandu, and while traveling through more remote areas we always choose the highest quality lodge and tea house available.
 At base camp, our accommodation is also of the highest quality and comfort according to the program we tailored for you.

-7 - Is communication to our home country possible while on a trek or climb?
+9 - Is communication with the home country possible while on an expedition?

 Most sections of the trekking routes have mobile coverage.
 At base camp, we will provide you with full facilities, including Wi-Fi, VHF, or satellite phones which are available throughout the expedition for emergency or common use.